In this lesson, we will work more on our Login page styling:

 - We can wrap our

-widget. - We can add
+TextFieldwidgets with aPaddingwidget. - We can add

-For the sake of this form example (and because we already have a Padding
+For the sake of this form example (and because we already have a Padding widget on our Card), we will use the SizedBox widget:

 child: Column( children: [ TextField( keyboardType: TextInputType.emailAddress, decoration: InputDecoration( border: OutlineInputBorder(), labelText: 'Email', ), ), SizedBox(height: 20), TextField( keyboardType: TextInputType.visiblePassword, decoration: InputDecoration( border: OutlineInputBorder(), labelText: 'Password', ), ), SizedBox(height: 20), ElevatedButton( onPressed: () { print('Login button pressed'); }, child: Text('Login'), style: ElevatedButton.styleFrom( backgroundColor: Colors.blue, foregroundColor: Colors.white, minimumSize: Size(double.infinity, 36), ), ), ], ),